rvyav/csv_file_parser_without_library/README.md

 - Possible duplicate file names in the file directory
 - A generator can be used while parsing the CSV file for memory efficiency instead of the for loop ...

+## GHERKIN ISSUE

+Something is wrong with the `GHERKIN` package, the import is failing therefore can't be used.